Site-Marker/multicamera-app/README.md

 ### Extra credit

+- Add the ability to toggle a map view and see where they are on the map.
 - Include Technical Documentation about your changes.
 - Show elements on the map that represent the location of the picture taken.
 - Include ability to zoom and change to front-facing camera.